IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Study 1: Comparative Study

-\subsection{Measures}
+We excluded the project-level reuse feature from \sysname{} in this study, as it cannot be meaningfully evaluated within a 20-minute session using a single exploration topic.
+Its use was examined in the longitudinal study (Section~\ref{sec:study2}) instead.

+\subsubsection{Measures}

-We collected qualitative and quantitative measures to assess how the system supported users' exploratory ideation.
-After each session, participants completed a post-task survey, providing 7-point Likert scale ratings on how well the system supported intent expression and reuse, efficient and diverse idea exploration process, and their satisfaction with the exploration outcomes.
-The survey also included the Creativity Support Index (CSI)~\cite{csi} and NASA-TLX questionnaire~\cite{HART1988139}.
-In addition to survey responses, we analyzed behavioral logs capturing timestamped user actions such as block creation, image generation, and use of other system features.
-We derived quantitative measures from these logs, such as the number and speed of images generated or the diversity of outputs.
-We also analyzed the structural characteristics of user exploration using linkography~\cite{goldschmidt2014linkography}, capturing branching patterns, convergence, reuse, and connectivity between ideas.
+We collected both qualitative and quantitative measures to assess how the system supported the divergence of early-stage design exploration.
+The post-task survey included 7-point Likert ratings on system support for expression and reuse of divergent intent, perceived efficiency and diversity of idea exploration, and satisfaction with exploration outcomes.
+Additionally, the survey also included the Creativity Support Index (CSI)~\cite{csi} and NASA-TLX~\cite{HART1988139}.
+We also analyzed timestamped behavioral logs of actions (e.g., block creation, image generation, feature use) to derive quantitative measures, including the number and rate of generated images and the diversity of outputs.
+Finally, we analyzed the structural characteristics of the exploration session using linkography~\cite{goldschmidt2014linkography}, capturing branching patterns, convergence, reuse, and connectivity between ideas.
+We used the Wilcoxon signed-rank test for all Likert-scale survey responses.
+For log data, we first ran a Shapiro-Wilk test for normality and applied either a paired t-test or a Wilcoxon test accordingly.